 So, the longer you wait to get hearing aids, or to wear them, the less stimulation your brain and hearing nerves get and the worse you become at recognizing speech.
 Once your nerve is affected, you can’t reverse the damage.
 There are also other side effects to not wearing aids.
 These include a higher risk of cognitive decline, slips and falls, memory problems, depression, decreased income, less productivity and employment opportunities and the list goes on.

 Wearing hearing aids may help reverse these side effects, including contributing to a better quality of life, relationships, mental health, memory and benefits at work.
 Here are some encouraging words from hearing aid wearers on Facebook.

 “I could not be happier with my hearing aids.
 I hear everything and I don’t have to be embarrassed about having people repeat over and over what they’re telling me.”

 “I don’t know what I would do without my hearing aids, I never could hear the toilet run, had bells on my stockings, could not hear them.
 As soon as I get up, my hearing aids are in.”

-If you’re ready to demo a pair of high tech hearing aids, click here to get connected with a clinic near you or call 888.902.9310.
+If you’re ready to try a pair of high tech hearing aids, get connected with a clinic near you.